 Most problems encountered when installing and using the modem can be corrected if you carefully read and follow the instructions in the documentation.
-Use the Troubleshooting section of this chapter to analyze and correct problems before calling Motorola's Customer Support Center.
+Use the Troubleshooting section of this chapter to analyze and correct problems before calling Telenetics' Customer Support Center or your local distributor.